Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

 Death Angels are highly evolved aliens that crashed landed on Earth when a large number of meteors collided with the surface.
 Since their arrival, the Death Angels eliminated almost all life on Earth leaving only a handful of survivors that have been forced to adept their own way of life.
 Death Angels are humanoid predators that have developed a highly advanced sense of hearing and nearly indestructible armor plating.

-The Relic is by no means the best movie ever made, but it does shine at what it is supposed to be, a 90's monster flick.
-When an evil creature makes it way back to a museum located in a packed city, a cop and a handful of museum guests are all the stands in its way and prevent it from escaping into the city's sewer system.
+The Relic is by no means one of the best monster movies available to watch.
+But for everything it lacks, it still was about to provide us with, in my personal opinion, the best movie monster ever created.
+The film follows the story of an ancient creature that is unknowingly transported to a museum located in the center of a packed city.
+And when the beast starts killing people, a cop and a handful of the other museum guests must band together and kill the creature before it can escape into the city's sewer system.
 As I kid I loved the Kothoga because of its original appearance and terrifying presence.

 The Monster from The Relic